Kong/docs.konghq.com/app/mesh/1.6.x/installation/helm.md

         zone: "us-west"
         mode: "zone"
     ```
-   Will configure the control-plane as the zone "us-west" in `zone` mode.
+   This will configure the control-plane as the zone "us-west" in `zone` mode.

 ## 3. Verify the Installation